UnicodeTreason/Butler/README.md

 # Butler

-A tiny butler to enhance my laziness
+A tool to perform some common tasks based on Key Shortcuts.

 ## Usage